-A collection of tips to help you read poetry and understand it from the University of Pennsylvania
+Review this collection of tips to help you read poetry and understand it from the University of Pennsylvania.

-An entertaining, yet helpful, guide that offers strategies for reading and understanding poetry.
+This entertaining yet helpful guide offers strategies for reading and understanding poetry.

-A guide to breaking down a poem and analyzing its elements.
+Discover how to break down a poem and analyze its elements.

 Major Poetic Forms

-Poetic form consists of a set of rules followed by the different types of poems.
-These rules govern elements such as rhythm, rhyme scheme, length of lines or use of alliteration.
+Poetic form consists of sets of rules followed by the different types of poems.
+These rules govern elements such as rhythm, rhyme scheme, length of lines, or use of alliteration.
 Poetic forms range from abstract to villanelles.
 Here are some of the major poetic forms:

-Couplet – two successive rhyming lines that contain the same meter to create a complete thought.
+Couplet – Two successive rhyming lines that contain the same meter to create a complete thought.
 Couplets exist in many forms.
-William Shakespeare commonly chose to end his sonnets with a rhyming couplet that served to sum up the main ideas in the poem.
+William Shakespeare commonly chose to end his sonnets with a rhyming couplet that summed up the poem’s main ideas.

-Quatrain – four line stanzas of any kind, rhymed, metered, or otherwise.
-Many times, having alternate rhymes within the lines.
+Quatrain – Four-line stanzas of any kind, rhymed, metered, or otherwise.
+Often has alternate rhymes within the lines.
 Like the couplet, there are many variations of the quatrain.
 One famous example of a quatrain can be found in the The Tyger by William Blake.

 Elegy – A sad, reflective poem written in response to a death.
 The elegy began as a Greek metrical form of poetry.
-It reflects the three stages of loss: lament, praise and consolation.
+It reflects the three stages of loss: lament, praise, and consolation.
 One famous elegy is O Captain!
-My Captain! which Walt Whitman wrote to reflect upon the death of President Abraham Lincoln.
+My Captain! written by Walt Whitman to reflect upon the death of President Abraham Lincoln.

-Ode – A lyric poem filled with exalted emotion such as love or respect of someone.
-Traditional Greek odes were performed with the accompaniment of a musical instrument, such as a lyre.
+Ode – A lyric poem filled with exalted emotion such as love or respect.
+Traditional Greek odes were performed and accompanied by a musical instrument, such as a lyre.
 Percy Bysshe Shelley’s Ode to the West Wind is a famous example of an English-language ode from the 19th century.

 For more information about major poetic forms, check out these websites:

-A large list of poetic forms with links to full, detailed descriptions of each specific form.
+This large list of poetic forms links to full, detailed descriptions of each specific form.

-Kid-friendly poetic forms that are perfect for teachers to use as ideas when introducing poetry.
+These kid-friendly poetic forms are perfect for teachers to use as ideas when introducing poetry.

-An explanation of what makes up different forms of poetry that children can relate to and use the knowledge to author poems of their own.
+Kids can relate to this explanation of what makes up different forms of poetry, then use the knowledge to author poems of their own.

 Quotes About the Art of Poetry

 Poetry – and the role of the poet – may mean different things to different people.
-Here are some different takes on poetry from notable figures.
+Here are some different takes on poetry from notable poets and writers.

 Major Movements in Poetry

 Throughout history, poetry has evolved and changed according to the message that poets are interested in conveying to their audiences.
-From the oral tradition of storytelling to the politically influenced poetry designed as medium for change, poetry has made a notable impact through the ages on societies and communities.
-Learning about the different movements in poetry can help you appreciate the differences in time periods and give you insight into how different events and ideals in history helped shape poetry.
+From the oral tradition of storytelling to the politically influenced poetry designed as medium for change, poetry has made a notable impact on societies and communities through the ages.
+Learning about the different movements in poetry can help you appreciate the differences in time periods and give you insight into how different historical events and ideals helped shape poetry.

-Ancient Greek Poetry (7th to 4th centuries B.C.) – before reading and writing was common, traveling performers memorized and recited poetry to audiences.
-However, the Greeks were the first civilization to begin writing down poetry.
-Greeks created all of the following forms of poetry: epic, tragedy, comedy, ode and lyric.
-Some of the famous poets of this time included Homer, Sappho and Euripides.
+Ancient Greek Poetry (7th to 4th centuries BC) — Before reading and writing was common, traveling performers memorized and recited poetry to audiences.
+However, the Greeks were the first civilization to write poetry down.
+Greeks created all of the following poetic forms: epic, tragedy, comedy, ode, and lyric.
+Some of the famous poets of this time included Homer, Sappho, and Euripides.
 Dramatic performances for royalty were common in this time period.

-Provencal Literature (11th to 13th centuries) – This movement sprang from a group of musicians from southern France who began to write powerful lyrics and put them to music.
+Provencal Literature (11th to 13th centuries) — This movement sprang from a group of musicians from Southern France who wrote powerful lyrics and put them to music.
 The three concepts that they focused upon were imagery, secret love and the spiritualization of passion.
 Gifted in weaving together masterful works of meter, form and rhythm, these poets achieved a unique and enviable style.

-Elizabethan and Shakespearean Eras (1558-1625) – Humanistic and religious subjects were written about during these parallel eras, and sonnets were widespread.
+Elizabethan and Shakespearean Eras (1558-1625) — Humanistic and religious subjects were written about during these parallel eras, and sonnets were widespread.
 Due to the increased interest in academic and literary pursuits, large, new audiences who were interested in poetry developed.
-It was also during this time that poetry was introduced into the educational system.
+Poetry was introduced into the educational system during this time.

-Metaphysical Poets –The metaphysical poets began with John Dryden and used topics such as love, nature and philosophy to define and compare their subjects.
-Writing about the afterlife became a common practice.
+Metaphysical Poets (17th century) — The metaphysical poets began with John Dryden and used topics such as love, nature, and philosophy to define and compare their subjects.
+Writing about the afterlife was a common practice.

-American Transcendentalists (1836-1860) – The transcendentalists, which included poets such as Emerson, Louisa May Alcott, Henry David Thoreau and Nathaniel Hawthorne, organized a cohesive movement against a culture they felt was too puritanical.
+American Transcendentalists (1836-1860) — The transcendentalists, which included poets such as Ralph Waldo Emerson, Louisa May Alcott, Henry David Thoreau,and Nathaniel Hawthorne, organized a cohesive movement against a culture they felt was too puritanical.
 They regularly met and even had a commune called Brook Farm.
-Their aims were focused on sending tender, personalized expression.
+They were focused on sending tender, personalized expression.